-Norwegian's media scene covered by the public service remit consists of four broadcasters: the state-owned NRK and three private broadcasters.
-Works to adapt the remit of the public service broadcaster NRK to the digital environment are still in progress.
+Norwegian's media scene covered by the public service remit consists of four broadcasters: the state-owned NRK71 and three private broadcasters.72 Works to adapt the remit of the public service broadcaster NRK to the digital environment are still in progress.
 The three private broadcasters operate under license and are free to adopt their own strategies concerning the new technologies.
-As the statutes of NRK are primarily related to broadcasting in the traditional sense and do not reflect the developments in technology and media usage, the remit will have to be modified in the near future.
-Current plans for the adoption of the remit include the idea of:
+As the statutes of NRK are primarily related to broadcasting in the traditional sense and do not reflect the developments in technology and media usage, the remit will have to be modified in the near future.73 Current plans for the adoption of the remit include the idea of:

-- → Drafting a new type of document a charter for the public service broadcaster where the main elements of the public service remit are enshrined.
-The document is meant to form a fundamental basis of the legal exceptions and requirements PSB is supposed to meet. - Extending the remit to include the distribution of content via new platforms and applying the principle of technological neutrality.
+➤ Drafting a new type of document - a charter for the public service broadcaster - where the main elements of the public service remit are enshrined.
+The document is meant to form a fundamental basis of the legal exceptions and requirements PSB is supposed to meet.74 platforms and applying the principle of technological neutrality.